ItayTur/Flights-generator/README.md

 # Flights-generator

-Flights-generator is an app generating flights and also showing their path in the air-port stations.
+Flights-generator project is made of two client-side apps and one server app.
+The first generating flights the second showing their path in the air-port stations.
-The app is build from 2 clients and 1 server.
 The clients are Flights-generator and Flights-radar.Flights-generator is a console app.
 It generates flights and send them to the server via http calls.
 Flights-radar is a UWP app.
 It shows the flights, their movement between the stations and their current positions.
 It is implemented using MVVM pattern.
 The calls from the server is maid by signalR.